Where to Study Sociology

 The states of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island and Connecticut comprise the region of New England.
 The borders of New England are the Atlantic Ocean (on the east), Canada, and the state of New York.
 New England contains rolling hills, mountains, jagged coastlines and seaboard lowlands.
 New England has four full seasons: mild summers, bright and colorful falls, wet and cloudy springs and snowy winters.
 The largest city is Boston, Massachusetts with 617,594 residents.
 One of the legacies of New England is education and many of the best universities in the US can be found in this region.
 Some of the best universities to study sociology in New England are Harvard University, Yale University, Brown University, University of Massachusetts – Amherst, Boston College and Brandeis University.

 The Mid-Atlantic region of the US is comprised of Delaware, Maryland, New Jersey, New York, Pennsylvania and Washington, D.C.
 This region is considered to be the bridge between the North and the South and has more ethnic diversity than many other regions in the US.
 It contains many large cities including New York City, Philadelphia, Baltimore, Pittsburgh and Washington, D.C.
 The Mid-Atlantic region tends to have mild springs, hot and humid summers, brisk falls and cold winters.
-International students who enjoy studying in an urban environment should consider Columbia University, which is located in New York City.
+International students who enjoy studying in an urban environment should consider Columbia University or The New School which is located in New York City.
 Some of the best options to consider taking sociology classes in the Mid-Atlantic region are Princeton University, University of Pennsylvania, Cornell University, Pennsylvania State University, University of Maryland – College Park, Johns Hopkins University, and Rutgers University.

 The South is a varied region containing Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia.
 These states have a distinct culture (music styles and cuisine).
 The climate in the south includes hot summers and mild winters with moderate precipitation year round.
 International students should be aware that are significant differences in climate in states that comprise the south: for example, while parts of Virginia experience snowfall, Florida has considerably milder winters.
 The south contains the following universities considered to be in the top 50 programs for sociology in the US: University of Virginia, University of North Carolina – Chapel Hill, Duke University, Vanderbilt University, Emory University, Florida State University, University of Florida, North Carolina State University and University of Georgia.